-In your SEGGER Embedded Studio for RISC-V project, you
+In your SEGGER Embedded Studio project, you...

-organize build-system inputs for building a product.

-add information about items in the project, and their relationships, to assist you in the development process.
+- ...organize build-system inputs for building a product. - ...add information about items in the project, and their relationships, to assist you in the development process.

 Projects in a solution can reside in the same or different directories.
 Project directories are always relative to the directory of the solution file, which enables you to more-easily move or share project-file hierarchies.